 In this “new normal,” we have to learn new ways of engaging our staff, colleagues and clients.
 Join us for this interactive, hands-on webinar, facilitated by GUIDE, Inc., that will teach you how to do just that!
 Participants will walk away with tools and resources that they can immediately implement in any online staff meeting or training.

 Live Virtual Professional Development Opportunities From Our Partners

-Join Mental Health America of Georgia for free webinars throughout May.
+Join Mental Health America for free webinars on a range of different topics.

 Always Available Virtual Professional Development